-My research interests are in animal behavior and evolution.
-One particular interest within these is locomotion.
+My research interests are in animal behavior, sensory systems, and biomechanics.
+One particular interest is locomotion.
 I have done behavioral studies on the locomotion of terrestrial gastropods, flatfishes, and marine worms.
 My research seeks to answer fundamental questions in animal behavior such as, "What senses contribute to fish being able to school?" and "Do worms have different gaits when they burrow?".

 Escape Response in Zebrafish